chrisliebert/quick-3d/README.md

 `lua example.lua` or `luajit example.lua`

 Once example.lua is running, code can be entered directly into the console including functions, statements and expressions.
 For example you can type `f = function() print("Hello World") end` and now f will be available in the console as `f()`.
 If you enter `5+5`, the result will be evaluated and printed.
 It is also possible to create new variables or access global variables, for example `x = screen_width / screen_height` would store the result of the quotient of global script variables screen_width and screen_height in a new variable x.

+After the Quick3D Rust source is updated, the Lua example can be run with the `clean` argument which will rebuild the Rust library without rebuilding the dependencies:
+`lua example.lua clean`

+**A Note about Shared Libraries**

+If you are using Uinux, it is likely that your operating system does not know where to find the shared libraries.
+This can be resolved by updating the LD_LIBRARY_PATH environment variable: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:.` The operating system will now search the current directory when attempting to load shared libraries.
+After building the debug library with `cargo build` it is recommended that you create a symlink to target/debug/libquick3d.so, i.e `ln -s target/debug/libquick3d.so .` The Quick3D Lua example will automatically attempt to relaunch with the updated LD_LIBRARY_PATH as of v0.1.2.
+On Windows, quick3d.dll is copied to the current directory if it is not found when running Quick3D from LUA which is already configured to be in the search path for shared libraries.

   **License:**